MTecknology/website/content/challenges/lightweight-ubuntu-kernel.md

 In my quest for a fast boot time into a fully functional system that is very light weight, I tried out Gentoo.
-After using Gentoo I discovered that they're not that "ricer" community everyone claims they are.
-In many way's they're the exact opposite.
-Sure some of them fall into the ricer category but they're not very common.
+After using Gentoo I discovered that they're not the "ricer" community everyone claims they are.
+In many way's they're the exact opposite.<!--more--> Sure some of them fall into the ricer category but they're not very common.

 One of the biggest aspects of Gentoo is that you compile your own